-- WCC will ensure specific governors and staff on recruitment panels undertake all appropriate safer recruitment training as outlined in Keeping Children Safe in Education September 2023 - Selection and recruitment policy will include all appropriate checks on staff and suitability including DBS/ICPC checks or local equivalent.
-With regard to the recruitment of volunteers our policy will be rigorous and follow DBS/ICPC guidance taking into account regulated and supervised activity. - Ensure that all adults within schools who have access to children have been checked as to their suitability as outlined in Keeping Children Safe in Education September 2023 - Ensure that all staff and volunteers have read the code of conduct and understand that their behaviour and practice need to be in line with it. - Maintain personnel files on all staff in school who have contact with our children, including interns, trainee teachers and volunteers. - Ensure that every person in a school has an up-to-date police check recorded on the Single Central Record (SCR) by the HR Manager. - Ensure that reference checks are robust and that all recorded references are signed off and dated by a member of the senior leadership team (SLT).
-A telephone reference from the current employer is included for all staff and recorded on the SCR
+- We will ensure governors and staff on recruitment panels undertake appropriate safer recruitment training as outlined in 'Keeping Children Safe in Education 2023'. - Our selection and recruitment policy will include all appropriate checks on staff and suitability including DBS/ICPC checks or local equivalent.
+With regard to the recruitment of volunteers our policy will be rigorous and follow DBS/ICPC guidance taking into account regulated and supervised activity;

+- Conduct online searches on candidates shortlisted for interview, as outlined in Keeping Children Safe in Education September 2023'; - Ensure that all adults within our College who have access to children have been checked as to their suitability as outlined in 'Keeping Children Safe in Education September 2023'; - Ensure that all staff and volunteers have read the code of conduct and understand that their behaviour and practice needs to be in line with it. - Maintain personnel files on all staff in school who have contact with our children, including interns, trainee teachers and volunteers. - Ensure that every staff member has an up-to-date details including Police check recorded on the Single Central Record by the HR Manager. - Ensure that reference checks are robust and that all recorded references are signed off and dated by a member of the senior leadership team (SLT).
+A telephone reference from the current employer is included for all staff.

-3.2 Allegations
+4.2 Allegations